Happy (Pharrell Williams song): Music video

-To coincide with the single release, the website 24hoursofhappy.com was launched.
-It features a visual presentation of "Happy" advertised as being "the world's first 24-hour music video."
-The video was directed by the French directing team We Are from LA with creative director Yoann Lemoine, and shot by steadicam operator Jon Beattie.
+To coincide with the single release, the website 24hoursofhappy.com was launched, featuring a visual presentation of "Happy" advertised as "the world's first 24-hour music video".
+It was directed by the French directing team We Are from LA with creative director Yoann Lemoine, and shot by steadicam operator Jon Beattie.
 It consists of the four-minute song repeated multiple times, with various people dancing around Los Angeles and miming along.
 The website allows users to navigate to various points in the 24-hour timeframe, including all 360 four-minute segments.
 The video featured appearances by Jimmy Kimmel, Tyler, the Creator, Jamie Foxx, Magic Johnson, Issa Rae, Earl Sweatshirt, Kelly Osbourne, JoJo, Sérgio Mendes, Ryan Heffington, Whit Hertford, Leah LaBelle, Jasper Dolphin, and Despicable Me 2 stars Steve Carell and Miranda Cosgrove.
-It held the Guinness world record for the longest music video from 2013 to 2020, when it was surpassed by Twenty One Pilots' 178 day long live stream of fan clips for their single "Level of Concern".
+It held the Guinness World Record for the longest music video until 2020, when it was surpassed by Twenty One Pilots's 178-day long live stream of fan clips for their single "Level of Concern".

-A four-minute edit of the video was also released onto the iamOTHER and Pharrell's own YouTube channel on November 21, 2013, and January 8, 2014 respectively; both uploads of the video have received over 1 billion views as of April 2024.
+A four-minute edit of the video was also released onto the I Am Other and Williams's own YouTube channel on November 21, 2013, and January 8, 2014 respectively; both uploads of the video had received over a billion views each as of April 2024.
 It was nominated for Best Male Video and Video of the Year at the 2014 MTV Video Music Awards.
-The 24-hour music video for "Happy" was also projected at the Buenos Aires International Festival of Independent Cinema in April 2014.
+The 24-hour version of the music video for "Happy" was also projected at the Buenos Aires International Festival of Independent Cinema in April 2014.

 "Happy" tribute videos

 The original video spawned many cover videos on YouTube in which people from different cities throughout the world dance to the song.
 Those videos are usually called "Pharrell Williams – Happy – We Are from [name of the city]".
 As of May 2014, more than 1,500 videos have been created.
 Inspired by this global phenomenon, a French couple launched a website wearehappyfrom.com to showcase the remakes.
 In April 2014, the Embassy of the United States, Yerevan, Armenia released a video titled "Happy Yerevan", directed by Artyom Abovyan featuring US ambassador John A. Heffern and several Armenian celebrities, such as singers André, Emmy and Aram Mp3.
 The same month artsmedia Albania produced a music video for the track featuring inhabitants of Tirana.
 The video soon became popular in Albania and caused controversy over the usage of images of Albanian First Secretary Enver Hoxha.